Part 1 – History

 While the Irish were being forced to grow hemp for the British Military, others saw the plant as an opportunity for Irish sovereignty.
 In 1866, Irish scholar and prominent figure of the Gaelic Literary Revival, George Sigerson released a 32 page pamphlet entitled Cannabiculture in Ireland; its profit and possibility, calling for the mass production of hemp in Ireland to help the struggling economy.

-Irish born William O’Shaughnessy had begun to explore the therapeutic benefits and potentials of “Indian hemp” or cannabis at medical college in Calcutta.
+Around the same time, Irish born William O’Shaughnessy had begun to explore the therapeutic benefits and potentials of “Indian hemp” or cannabis at medical college in Calcutta.
 O’ Shaughnessy established his reputation by successfully relieving the pain of rheumatism and stilling the convulsions of an infant with cannabis.
 He popularized the use of medicinal cannabis and is credited for the introduction of cannabis indica to western medicine.

 O’Shaughnessy’s many lectures and publications spread knowledge of medicinal cannabis throughout Canada and the US.
 Thanks to his careful documentation, local doctors and chemists were able produce their own potent tinctures.
 After his death the Dublin Quarterly Journal of Science published the following as part of his eulogy.